 Compared to boats, helicopters can transfer maritime pilots to vessels arriving at ports faster and more safely, with the pilot being set down directly on the deck – eliminating the need for freeboard climbing.

-Airbus’ family of light- and medium-lift rotorcraft operate daily in the maritime environment, benefitting from their proven reliability, designed-in corrosion resistance, adaptable cabins and the use of customized onboard equipment.
+Airbus’ family of light- and medium-lift rotorcraft operate daily in the maritime environment, benefitting from their proven reliability, designed-in corrosion resistance, adaptable cabins and the use of customised onboard equipment.

 Dunkirk's Grand Port Maritime and the Port of Bordeaux have used the twin-engine H135 for decades, relying on this helicopter’s performance, high availability rate and increased safety with Airbus Helicopters’ Fenestron® shrouded tail rotor.
 The H135 carries up to four maritime pilots.

-The Ecureuil/AStar family of lightweight helicopters is the international electronic newsgathering (ENG) workhorse, recognized for its low-vibration cabin environment, low external noise signature, and large cabin.
-The designed-in power margins enable this helicopter product line to be equipped with the full complement of newsgathering equipment, including gyro-stabilized cameras, downlink transmission systems, and radio communications.
+The Ecureuil/AStar family of lightweight helicopters is the international electronic newsgathering (ENG) workhorse, recognised for its low-vibration and large cabin environment.
+The designed-in power margins enable this helicopter product line to be equipped with the full complement of newsgathering equipment, including gyro-stabilised cameras, downlink transmission systems, and radio communications.
 A large number of Ecureuil/AStar helicopters are used in the United States as one of the world’s largest ENG markets.

-Hands-on training provides helicopter pilots of all skill levels with valuable experience in flying a rotorcraft and in familiarizing themselves with its systems.
+Hands-on training provides helicopter pilots of all skill levels with valuable experience in flying a rotorcraft and in familiarising themselves with its systems.

 The H125 is the mainstay of training courses in many countries, enabling trainees to fly sophisticated rotorcraft with the latest avionics and displays, while providing lower hourly operational costs.

-This flight training is supplemented by Airbus’ global training center network, which provides resources that include ground-based full-flight simulators, system trainers and procedural training devices, along with classroom education.
+This flight training is supplemented by Airbus’ global training centre network, which provides resources that include ground-based full-flight simulators, system trainers and procedural training devices, along with classroom education.